 Skip to main content

-How to create a product requirements document + template
+Share How to create a product requirements document + free template

 product requirements document cover photoproduct requirements document cover photo

 How do you coordinate with multiple teams when designing a product?
 Better yet, how do you keep everyone on the same page throughout the process?
-Project drivers need to create a single source of truth outlining key requirements for their teams.
-To do that, they use a product requirements document (PRD).
+As a product manager or designer, you need a single source of truth outlining key requirements for your team.
+To do that, use a product requirements document (PRD).

-A PRD outlines the required features and purpose of a product.
-Writing an effective PRD keeps teams aligned on their overall goals and ensures that users get a product they love.
-To help you knock your PRDs out of the park, we’ll explain why they're essential, outline the steps to writing one, and share a template to help you get started.
+Writing an effective PRD keeps your team aligned on overall goals and ensures that users get a product they love.
+To help you write a strong PRD, we’ll cover why they matter, walk through the steps to writing one, and share a free PRD template example to get you started.

-A PRD outlines the requirements for a product release.
-This document guides teams in designing, building, and testing their product.
-The PRD functions as an overview that covers a product’s:
+A PRD defines the requirements for a product release.
+It guides your team through designing, building, and testing a product.
+The core components of a PRD include:

 • Features and functionality